tubbo/homer/README.md

 Homer provides an easy way to manage ZSH plugins with [Antigen][].
 These plugins are automatically installed when you `init` your home directory on a new machine.
 Antigen is installed automatically upon initialization if it's not already installed.
+The plugin manifest can be found in `~/etc/plugins.zsh`.

 To install a new plugin: